RamVasuthevan/Personal-Website/website/police-spotting.markdown

 ### City of Toronto Corporate Security
 {% comment %}
 - Giving direction by the closed ramp, at the Taste of India food festival
-- Apparently, Corporate Security they are just security guards
+- Apparently, Corporate Security are just security guards
 {% endcomment %}
 - Date: 2024-08-03
 - Location: Nathan Phillips Square, Toronto